mkeathley2/family-mapping-app/README.md

 - 💾 **Export Options**: Download your geocoded data as CSV files
 - 🔄 **Persistent Storage**: Your data is automatically saved and persists between sessions
 - 🐳 **Docker Ready**: Easy deployment with Docker - no complex setup required
-- 💻 **Standalone Version**: No installation required - just download and run!
+- 💻 **Cross-Platform Standalone**: Available for Windows, macOS, and Linux - no installation required!

 ## 🚀 Quick Start (Choose Your Option)